 Student Study Teams (SSTs): SST meetings are designed as a process for support staff, teachers, and parents to brainstorm strategies and implement a plan, in order to improve the academic success of the student.
 A parent can refer their child to the SST team at any point in the school year.

 WEB (Where Everybody Belongs): Program that pairs 8th graders with new students and incoming 6th graders to ease the transition to middle school.
 It begins with an all day orientation before school and continues with fun lunch activities throughout the fall.

 Teens in Transition 7th: Curriculum for 7th graders to address important themes, such as sexual harassment, and a showing of the films Angst (dealing with anxiety) and Screenagers (healthy use of screens).

 Teens in Transition 8th:

 Curriculum for 8th graders to help prepare students for high school.
-Various topics include suicide prevention, healthy relationships, HIV/STD prevention, gender identity and a Peer Resource Panel to help facilitate the transition to high school.
+The topics include suicide prevention, healthy relationships, SexEd, gender identity, Irreversible Consequences (sexting/sexual assault and the laws), as well as a Peer Resource Panel to help facilitate the transition to high school.